barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 </http-headers>
 {% endhighlight %}

 Icecast can be configured to send custom HTTP headers.
 This is available as a global setting and inside mountpoints.
 This section explains the global settings.
-Only global headers will be sent in case the HTTP status is not "200".

 This functionality was introduced mainly to enable the use of simplified cross-origin resource sharing.
 The Icecast default configuration contains the first header seen in the above exmple, for this reason.